 Klonopin may make acute narrow angle glaucoma worse and should not be taken by people diagnosed with this condition.

 Other possible reactions include confusion, depression, amnesia, hallucinations, shortness of breath, loss of appetite, coated tongue, dry mouth, constipation, visual problems, rash, hair loss, increased sex drive, urinary difficulties and palpitations.
-Report any symptoms to your physician promptly.
+Please report any symptoms are experiencing to your physician promptly.

 Do not drink alcohol or use any other sedative while on this drug, as the combination may increase the risk of dizziness, drowsiness, lack of coordination or confusion.
 Klonopin can affect blood cell counts and may raise liver enzymes.
 Periodic tests should be conducted to monitor these.